nvim-neorocks/rocks-treesitter.nvim/README.md

 This plugin works out of the box and doesn't need any configuration.
 However, you can override its default configuration in one of two ways:

+- In rocks.toml
+- With a Lua config

 > [!WARNING]
 >
 > - Tree-sitter and treesitter highlighting are an experimental feature of Neovim.